liip/LiipTranslationBundle/README.md

 ### Security

 Access to translation management can be restricted by domains or by locales.
-By default, those restrictions are disabled, you can turn them ON in the config, with:
+By default, those restrictions are disabled, you can turn them on in the config, with:

     liip_translation:
         ...